 TERMS OF REFERENCE RESERVE STUDY Association The unit owners' association.
 May be referred to with different terminology in legal covenants of incorporation.
 Board Elected officers of the Association with fiduciary responsibility for the community's common holdings.
 May be referred to with different terminology in legal covenants of incorporation.
-Owner Individual Unit owner, a Member or the Association Property Manager the community.
-Component or system is in "as new" condition, requiring no rehabilitation and should perform in accordance with Excellent Good Component or system is sound and performing its function, although it may show signs of normal wear and tear.
+Owner Individual Unit owner, a Member or the Association Property Manager Professional organization through which the Board delegates responsibilities for operations and maintenance of the community.
+Excellent Component or system is in "as new" condition, requiring no rehabilitation and should perform in accordance vexpected performance.
+Good Component or system is sound and performing its function, although it may show signs of normal wear and tear.
 Some minor rehabilitation work may be required.
 Fair Component or system falls into one or more of the following categories: a) Workmanship not in compliance with commonly accepted standards, b) Evidence of previous repairs not in compliance with commonly accepted practice, c) Component or system is obsolete, d) Component or system approaching end of expected performance.
 Repair or replacement is required to prevent further deterioration or to prolong expected life.
 Poor Component or system has either failed or cannot be relied upon to continue performing its original function as a result of having exceeded its expected performance, excessive deferred maintenance, or state of disrepair.
 Present condition could contribute to or cause the deterioration of other adjoining elements or systems.
 Repair or replacement is required.
 Basis of Comparison Ratings are determined by comparison to other buildings of similar age and construction type.
 Left, Right, Front, Rear Directions are taken from the viewpoint of an observer standing at the property frontage and facing it.
 Or, for a building within a campus setting, the viewpoint of an observer standing in front of the principal entrance and facing it.
 Current Deficiency Immediate Expense We will note any observed or reported physical condition which requires immediate action to correct an existing or potential safety hazard, an enforceable building code violation, or the poor or deteriorated condition of a critical element or system.
 Also, to address any conditions which, if left "as is", would likely result in the failure of a critical element or system.
 Such items will be noted in our report even if they do not require a reserve expenditure.
 Short-Term Reserve Expenditures Correction of physical deficiencies including deferred maintenance, which may not warrant immediate attention, but require repairs or replacements which should be undertaken on a priority basis, taking precedence over preventive maintenance work within a one-year time frame.
 Included are physical deficiencies resulting from improper design, faulty installation, and/or substandard quality of original systems or materials.
 Components or systems that have exceeded their expected useful life and require repair or replacement within a one-year time frame are also included.
 Observed minor issues which would typically be addressed as normal operations & maintenance work may not be noted in the report.
-Non-routine repairs, replacements or planned improvements that will require significant expenditure of study period.
-Included are items that will reach the end of their estimated useful life or which, in the continuous the engineer, will require such expense during that time.
-If saving for longer-term expenditures is desallowances or contingencies for such items may also be included.
-Observed minor issues which would be addressed as normal operations & maintenance work may not be noted in the report.
+Long-term Reserve expenditures Non-routine repairs, replacements or planned improvements that will require significant expenditure during the study period.
+Included are items that will reach the end of their estimated useful life or which, in the opinion of the engineer, will require such expense during that time.
+If saving for longer- term expenditures is desired, then allowances or contingencies for such items may also be included.
+Observed minor issues which would typically be addressed as normal operations & maintenance work may not be noted in the report.